 Awarded the designation of “Standout Charity” by Animal Charity Evaluators, CIWF’s campaigns are effective, forward-thinking and highly proactive.
 We were thrilled to be able to develop and produce a video campaign that would put the focus specifically on chickens as sentient, smart and lovable animals.
 Our creative concept was “How To Roast a Chicken,” with comedians making pointed jokes about a friendly rooster named Floyd (all in good fun!), and then getting to know Floyd a little better at the end.

 We rented out Drafthouse Comedy Club in Washington, D.C., brought in the brilliant minds of Grassroots Comedy DC, and this video took flight!
-(Sorry, inapt analogy for a rooster!)
+(Sorry for the hackneyed metaphor)

 One of the greatest bonds a human being can experience during his or her lifetime is the relationship with a dog or cat.
 Our pets don’t just enhance our lives; in a lot of cases, they can actually save our lives.
 That’s the mission of Mutual Rescue, a forward-thinking organization trying to change the conversation from people OR animals to people AND animals.